Strzok's Hiding The Personal Email Account He Used to Flout the Law

 Included in that email was a “draft of the search warrant affidavit which contained information from the Weiner investigation that appears to have been under seal at the time in the Southern District of New York and information obtained pursuant to a grand jury subpoena issued in the Eastern District of Virginia in the Midyear investigation.”

-There is speculation about why he did it.
+There is speculation about why he did it, but we don’t know for certain.
 The fact is he shouldn’t have done it.

 The FBI requested access to Strzok’s personal email account, but he refused.
 He reviewed the emails himself.
 Then he told the FBI there were no work-related communications in them.